dimitri-nicolo/calico/master/usage/configuration/alertmanager.md

 alert by configuring grouping.
 The Alertmanager configuration file that is provided with the CNX v1.x release by default, groups alerts on a per-node basis.
-Instead, if the goal is to group all alerts with the same name, edit (and apply) the alertmanager configuartion file like so:
+Instead, if the goal is to group all alerts with the same name, edit (and apply) the alertmanager configuration file like so:

 ```
 global: